MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 There are two types of installations for Customer Insights - Journeys:

 1. A **paid installation** or **trial** that includes the services and allows you to send messages, execute journeys, etc. You can install a paid license on an environment that has never had the journeys app installed.
 1. A free, **solutions only** installation that only installs the solutions that include the front-end user experience application components but none of the services.
 With a solutions only installation, you can test user experience solution customizations but you can't execute any service-related functionality in the application.
-Solutions only installations get solution upgrades on a monthly basis with the regular releases.
-If you convert the solutions only to a paid environment by installing the services, the outbound marketing user experience is hidden.
-You must go to the **Settings** -> **Versions** page to re-enable the outbound marketing user experience if you were building customizations on it in the solutions only mode.
+Solutions only installations get solution upgrades every month with the regular releases.
+If you convert the solutions only environment to a paid environment by installing the services, the outbound marketing user experience is hidden.
+You must go to the **Settings** > **Versions** page to re-enable the outbound marketing user experience if you were building customizations on it in the solutions only mode.

 If you uninstall Customer Insights - Journeys paid or trial, the services are disconnected and the environment converts to a solutions only installation state.
 When the services have been uninstalled by you or by the system due to license expirations, you'll see a banner at the top of the application indicating that the environment only has the user experience solutions installed but not the services.